 Treat the initial consultation as your lawyer's job interview.
 Virtually all workers' comp attorneys offer free initial consultations with prospective clients.
 While your lawyer will certainly ask you dozens of questions related to your claim, you should be asking just as many questions.
 Remember: This is a job interview, and you are the employer.
 The following questions will help you gauge the attorney's level of expertise in workers' compensation:

 Look for an attorney who inspires confidence and treats you with respect.
 The initial consultation is a great time to evaluate the attorney's professionalism and demeanor when dealing with clients.
 A quality attorney will answer all your questions patiently and authoritatively, and will listen to and address your concerns.
 If you have to meet with three or four (or more) attorneys before finding one who inspires complete confidence, that's a relatively small price to pay.

-Also take note of the attitudes and behavior of the secretaries, legal assistants, and paralegals in the office, as you'll likely be interacting with them on a regular basis.
+Also take note of the attitudes and behavior of the administrative assistants, legal assistants, and paralegals in the office, as you'll probably be interacting with them on a regular basis.
 If they treat you rudely or dismissively, or don't return your calls promptly, feel free to take your business elsewhere.

 As your case progresses, your attorney should provide you with periodic updates on the status of your claim.
 If you rarely hear from your attorney, speak up about your concerns.
 If that doesn’t help, it may be time to find a new lawyer who will give your case the attention it deserves.
 (Before you take that step, however, learn about the consequences of switching workers’ comp lawyers during your case.
 And learn more about what a good workers' comp attorney should do for you.)